securitybunker/databunker.org/content/home/hero.md

 [btn]
   url = "/doc/start/"
-  label = "Get started"
+  #label = "Get started"
+  label = "How it works"

+#"Click to Reveal the Hidden Gem"
+#"Want to Learn the Secret Sauce?
+Click Now"
+#"The Answer Awaits: Click to Discover"
+#"Curiosity Calling?
+Click Here"
+#"Discover the Unexpected: Click to Start"
+#"Uncover the Mysteries - Click Here to Begin"
+#"Ready to Dive into the Unknown?
+Click Below"
+#"Discover the Unseen: Learn More Now"
+#"Take the Leap and Dive Deeper"

 # old title = <h2>Add GDPR compliant <span style="border-bottom: 1px solid #fc6f5c;">address book</span> to your Web and mobile apps in under 10 minutes.</h2>
 # and with full customer visibility
 #Databunker is a secure vault and SDK to store customer records built to accelerate GDPR, HIPAA, and SOC2 compliance.
 It provides strong, serious, real personal-data protection for your customer records without expensive custom coding.
+#Databunker is a powerful vault and API that ensures GDPR, HIPAA, ISO 27001, and SOC2 compliance.
+Protect sensitive records from GraphQL and SQL injections without costly custom development.
+#* **Privacy by design compliance**
+#* **Open-source security**
+#* **Self-hosted service**
+#Databunker is an open-source vault and API that ensures GDPR, HIPAA, ISO 27001, and SOC2 compliance.
+Protect sensitive user records against GraphQL and SQL injections without the need for expensive custom coding.
 +++
-Databunker is a powerful vault and solution that ensures GDPR, HIPAA, ISO 27001, and SOC2 compliance.
-Protect sensitive information from GraphQL and SQL injections without costly custom development.
-* **Privacy by design compliance**
-* **Open-source security**
-* **Self-hosted service**
+Databunker: open-source PII Vault for secure storage & compliance.
+Protect user records from SQL and GraphQL injections without custom coding.
+Simplify GDPR, HIPAA, ISO 27001, and SOC2 compliance.

+⭐⭐⭐⭐⭐ <a href="https://databunker.org/success-story/kyc-backend-for-crypto-startup/" style="text-decoration:underline;text-underline-offset:4px;">a perfect kyc backend</a>